kevinmy35/starter-hugo-academic-2/content/home/experience.md

     date_end: '2021-08-31'
     description: |2-
         Responsibilities include:

-        * To optimize the bull-eye nanostructure which can generate the strongest stationary magnetic fields under cicularly polarized light excitation.
+        * To optimize the diemensions of bull-eye nanostructure
+		* Modelling in Lumerical FDTD
 		* Simulation in Lumerical FDTD
 		* Optimization in MATLAB